hive365/SourceMod-Server-Plugin/README.md

 You can install the Hive365 Plugin onto any source game server running sourcemod that supports the MOTD interface.

-* Flash Player must be installed and up to date

 * HTML MOTD must be enabled in game settings

 ### Instructions: